Dimyati Natakusumah: 2024 Banten gubernatorial election

+Personal life

 Family

 Natakusumah is married to Irna Narulita, who also served as regent in Pandeglang and a member of the People's Representative Council between 2014 and 2016.
-Out of the couple's children, three are set to run in the 2019 legislative election, two of which in the same district as Natakusumah while running from different parties (one from the Nasdem Party and one from the Democratic Party).
+Out of the couple's children, three ran in the 2019 legislative election, two of which in the same district as Natakusumah while running from different parties (one from the NasDem Party and one from the Democratic Party).